 Restricting the number of binlog files¶

-Maximum number of binlog files can now be restricted in Percona Server with
+Maximum number of binlog files can now be restricted in Percona Server for MySQL with

 max_binlog_files.
 When variable